 There's also the 1986 document, "Letter to the Bishops of The Catholic Church on the Pastoral Care of Homosexual Persons."
 It says,

 It is deplorable that homosexual persons have been and are the object of violent malice in speech or in action.
 Such treatment deserves condemnation from the Church's pastors wherever it occurs.
 It reveals a kind of disregard for others which endangers the most fundamental principles of a healthy society.
 The intrinsic dignity of each person must always be respected in word, in action and in law.

-Why didn't the Vatican support the resolution?
+And who wrote this document?
+Joseph Cardinal Ratzinger, when he was Prefect to the Congregation for the Doctrine of the Faith!Why didn't the Vatican support the resolution?
 Well, like a lot of people, it smelled a hidden political agenda.
 (Gay marriage, anyone?)
 But within days of opposing the U.N. resolution, the Vatican re-issued its call to eliminate criminal penalties against homosexuals.

 The Holy See continues to advocate that every sign of unjust discrimination towards homosexual persons should be avoided and urges States to do away with criminal penalties against them.

 Penn and Teller conveniently left out these important facts while making their smear.Honesty?
 Not from Penn and Teller.(***IMPORTANT NOTE: There's more.
 A lot more.
 In the interest of brevity, I have posted only a shortened, edited version here.
 For the full version, check out TheMediaReport.com: "Did Penn & Teller Set a World Record For Most Falsehoods in One Show?
 (Full Version)" ***)